-In this article, we cover some database security best practices that can help keep your databases safe from attackers.
+The following are some database security best practices that can help keep your databases safe from attackers.

 1. Separate database servers and web servers

 In the traditional sense, this means keeping your database server in a secure, locked environment with access controls in place to keep unauthorized people out.
-But it also means keeping the database on a separate physical machine, removed from the machines running application or web servers.
+But it also means keeping the database on a separate physical machine, removed from the machines running applications or web servers.

 A web server is more likely to be attacked since it is located in a DMZ and therefore publicly accessible.
 And if a web server is compromised and the database server runs on the same machine, the attacker would have access as a root user to your database and data.

 2. Use web application and database firewalls

 Your database server should be protected from database security threats by a firewall, which denies access to traffic by default.
 The only traffic allowed through should come from specific applications or web servers that need to access the data.
 The firewall should also protect your database from initiating outbound connections unless there is a specific need to do so.

 In addition to protecting the database with a firewall, you should also deploy a web application firewall.
 That’s because attacks such as SQL injection attacks directed at a web application can be used to exfiltrate or delete data from the database.
 A database firewall won’t necessarily prevent this from happening if the SQL injection attack comes from an application that is an allowed source of traffic, but a web application firewall may.
 For more on SQL injection attacks, see How to Prevent SQL Injection Attacks.